The Last: Naruto the Movie: Production

 After seeing the staff's initial work on a film about Naruto's relationship with Hinata, Kishimoto decided to oversee the project.
+Naruto was given a young adult appearance.
+His hair was made shorter, while his height was expanded notably in contrast to his Part II design.
+He was given two different outfits, a casual look consisting of an orange shirt as well as a design consisting of a black shirt with orange pants specifically meant for his missions.
+To make Hinata look like an adult woman, Kishimoto designed her with a strong image in mind.
+However, drawing Hinata with a pretty and feminine face was difficult, so he largely left the task to Tetsuya Nishio, who was in charge of aiding the author with the character designs.
+Also, he conceptualized her with a fixed design behind her waist so that her pouch would not get in the way.
+Different from always being embarrassed in front of Naruto, Hinata wore a languorous expression, which is characteristic of a woman that is deeply in love.

-He enjoyed seeing Naruto and Hinata's romantic scenes, even those not written by him.
+Kishimoto enjoyed seeing Naruto and Hinata's romantic scenes, even those not written by him.
 Kishimoto acknowledged his discomfort at writing romantic scenes, and he admitted he was not sure if he would be able to look at the scene depicting Naruto and Hinata's kiss.
 However, upon watching the scene, he felt a mixture of satisfaction and sadness due to the two characters' growth since Narutos beginning; they had become like his own children.
 In making The Last: Naruto the Movie, Kishimoto based the idea of Hinata wanting to make a scarf for Naruto on what his wife had actually once done for him; this elicited laughs from the staff as they worked on the film.
 Animator Chengxi Huang, who had been working on multiple episodes of Naruto Shippuden beginning in early 2014, thanked Kishimoto for being a part of the animation team of The Last, as he had wanted Naruto and Hinata to become a couple since Part I of the manga, and thus enjoyed working on this film.